wileyyugioh/wileyyugioh.github.io/_posts/2018-07-20-creative-no.md

 ---
-title: Installing only the drivers from Creative Labs
+title: Installing Only The Drivers From Creative Labs
 ---

 Creative Labs does not allow you to only install audio drivers through the provided installer, requiring a completely unnecessary "control panel" instead.
 This is a guide on how to get around that.